What’s Wrong With Your Drywall?

 Wiggling Drywall

-If your house was properly built, you should be able to push on your walls and ceilings without feeling any movement.
+If your house is properly built, you should be able to push on your walls and ceilings without feeling any movement.
 In some properties, the drywall will give somewhat, but if you can wiggle your walls without much effort, you need to see a drywall specialist.
 It’s likely that whoever installed your walls skimped on the drywall tape and joint compound, or they might have failed to fasten the drywall to your wall studs with nails.
 Loose drywall doesn’t do any good, so you should get it fixed before it falls off completely.

 What Do You Do?

-A professional handy-person is best equipped to solve a wiggly drywall pane.
+A professional handyman is best equipped to solve a wiggly drywall pane.
 However, you can DIY it by removing the loose portion of drywall and hanging a new one, this time applying the right amount of tape and joint compound or else nailing the drywall into the house’s frame appropriately.
 Unfortunately, you might find that there isn’t a good anchor point for the drywall, meaning you’ll have to bolster your drywall with a plywood panel or add support to the drywall some other way.

 It might be more worthwhile to just avoid pressing on that portion of drywall; if you put a large piece of furniture in front of it, like a bookcase or sofa, no one will be the wiser.